joaodimas/ACEModel/README.md

 # ACEModel

-## Replication and Study of an Agent-Based Model of Industry Competition with R&D

 This repository contains the Python implementation of the agent-based model described in the master's thesis:

 **Replication and Study of an Agent-Based Model of Industry Competition with R&D**